Aliases for PTGS2 Gene

 External Ids for PTGS2 Gene

 Previous GeneCards Identifiers for PTGS2 Gene

 Prostaglandin-endoperoxide synthase (PTGS), also known as cyclooxygenase, is the key enzyme in prostaglandin biosynthesis, and acts both as a dioxygenase and as a peroxidase.
 There are two isozymes of PTGS: a constitutive PTGS1 and an inducible PTGS2, which differ in their regulation of expression and tissue distribution.
 This gene encodes the inducible isozyme.
 It is regulated by specific stimulatory events, suggesting that it is responsible for the prostanoid biosynthesis involved in inflammation and mitogenesis. [provided by RefSeq, Feb 2009]

 GeneCards Summary for PTGS2 Gene

 PTGS2 (Prostaglandin-Endoperoxide Synthase 2) is a Protein Coding gene.
-Diseases associated with PTGS2 include Colorectal Adenoma and Peptic Ulcer Disease.
-Among its related pathways are RANK Signaling in Osteoclasts and Ovarian steroidogenesis.
-GO annotations related to this gene include protein homodimerization activity and lipid binding.
+Diseases associated with PTGS2 include Peptic Ulcer Disease and Bursitis.
+Among its related pathways are ERK Signaling and Ovarian steroidogenesis.
+Gene Ontology (GO) annotations related to this gene include protein homodimerization activity and lipid binding.
 An important paralog of this gene is PTGS1.